bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 1. Make sure you’re logged into Bitrise in the usual way.
 Use the same browser window to continue.
 2. Bitrise sends a verification e-mail to all Organization members.
 This email contains a **Sign In via SSO** button and a URL.
 Organization members are prompted to sign in to Bitrise by clicking the **Sign In via SSO** button or using the provided URL.

-   The email also shows the Organization owner's email address (should you need to contact him/her.)
+   The email also shows the Organization owner's email address (should you need to contact them.)

    Click the **Sign In via SSO** button or copy-paste the URL to a NEW TAB of the same browser.